PANTHEONtech/StoneWork/docs/CNF_HOW_TO.md

    ```

-*Please note that StoneWork repository contains a reference "mock" CNF implementation
+**Important**: Please note that StoneWork repository contains a reference "mock" CNF implementation.
  While it is not a real CNF doing something useful, it certainly acts as one
  and can be deployed either standalone (i.e. running its own copy
  of VPP as data-plane), or it can be discovered and loaded by StoneWork (i.e. share VPP data-plane
  with StoneWork and potentially other CNFs).

-The mock CNF entry point can be found under
- `cmd/mockcnf`, configuration mock model in `proto/mockcnf/mockcnf.proto` and plugin implementing
+ The mock CNF entry point can be found under `cmd/mockcnf`, the configuration mock model in `proto/mockcnf/mockcnf.proto` and plugin implementing
  CRUD operations over the model is inside the `plugins/mockcnf` directory.*